gravitational/teleport/docs/2.3/user-manual.md

 ## Connecting to SSH Clusters behind Firewalls

-Teleport supports creating clusters of servers located behind firewalls without any open ports.
+Teleport supports creating clusters of servers located behind firewalls **without any open listening TCP ports**.
 This works by creating reverse SSH tunnels from behind-firewall environments into a Teleport proxy you have access to.
 This feature is called "Trusted Clusters".

+This chapter explains how to a user may connect to a trusted cluster.
+Refer to [the admin manual](admin-guide/#trusted-clusters) to learn how a trusted cluster can be configured.

-Assuming your "work" Teleport server is configured with a few trusted clusters, this is how you can see a list of them:
+Assuming the "work" Teleport proxy server is configured with a few trusted clusters, a user may use `tsh clusters` command to see a list of them:

 ```bash
 $ tsh --proxy=work clusters